muehlefeldt/unity-machine-learning/docs/run-log.md

 * Where are we currently?
 * No inner wall test.
 With only 1 sensor!
 * Do we use this as a basis to run a hyperparameter search?
+* Atleast are we seeing a reward limit trend beyond 0.
+* But this had 10e6 steps.

 ## 1571 - 1594
 * Hyperparameter study with unclear purpose. maxStep 1e6.